-Specialized Intervention Services are extended to offer direct intervention services from birth through young adulthood.
-The following are programs developed for each individual’s needs within the comprehensive services that we provide in the home, community or clinic settings:
+Specialized Intervention Services are provided to children from birth through young adulthood.
+The following are programs developed for each child’s needs within the comprehensive services that we provide in the home, community or clinic settings:

 We believe that each child is unique and needs to be assessed as an individual.
 Developmental constrictions and deficits specific to each individual child and the resulting impact on the child’s family are identified through a comprehensive assessment and addressed through specific goals.